![]() (Includes photographs by the author) |

 ![]() |

 John Murray has been a key figure in the renaissance of the Australian feature film industry.
 Refer to Senses of Cinema for his essays; The Genesis of The Naked Bunyip (1970), and The Genesis of Libido (1973) - a quartet of films directed by John B Murray, Tim Burstall, Fred Schepisi, and David Baker.
-(Unabridged versions & stills available from the National Film and Sound Archive.)
+(Unabridged versions of essays & stills available from the National Film and Sound Archive.)

 The Naked Bunyip and Libido (and also We of The Never Never (1982), which Murray co-produced) have recently been released on DVD by, and are available from, Umbrella Entertainment.